 In Wolves Witches and Giants a princess is fated to marry a common soldier and the episode follows a soldier that wishes to marry her.
 He goes to a witch's lair and finds an enchanted box of matches that contains three matches, each of which will grant one wish.
 He uses the first match to escape the witch, the second to get some food from the wolves, and the third to become a prince (forgetting that the princess is fated to marry a common soldier, thus preventing himself from marrying her).
 The princess later marries another common soldier and the moral is "never play with matches".

 One episode of The Cleveland Show has Cleveland Jr. and Kendra, the former being an obese pre-teen and the latter being so morbidly obese that she has to use a scooter to get around, attempt to get a law passed that would make discrimination against fat people illegal.
-They don't succeed so they attempt to run away from their problems by moving to Massachusetts where the entire state is nothing but fat people eating all day.
+They don't succeed so they attempt to run away from their problems by moving to Wisconsin where the entire state is nothing but fat people eating all day.
 They later admit that their eating habits are part of a problem they are hurting from, but they just shrug and eat some more.